swaptacular/swpt_accounts/protocol.rst

    only.
-If the prepared transfer was committed, but the commit was unsuccessful for some reason, this value MUST be different from ``"OK"``, and SHOULD hint at the reason for the failure. [#failed-commit]_ [#insufficient-amount]_ In all other cases, this value MUST be ``"OK"``.
+If the prepared transfer was committed, but the commit was unsuccessful for some reason, this value MUST be different from ``"OK"``, and SHOULD hint at the reason for the failure. [#insufficient-amount]_ [#failed-commit]_ In all other cases, this value MUST be ``"OK"``.

 total_locked_amount : int64
-   SHOULD contain the total sum secured (locked) for prepared transfers on the account, after this transfer has been finalized.
-This MUST be a non-negative number.
+   When the transfer has been rejected due to insufficient available amount, this field SHOULD contain the total sum secured (locked) for prepared transfers on the account, after the transfer has been finalized. [#insufficient-amount]_ This MUST be a non-negative number.

 prepared_at : date-time
    The moment at which the transfer was prepared.